 It can shred food waste material into small pieces, to less than 2mm in size.
 The food shreds thus easily pass through plumbing and sewer system to be efficiently treated at the water plant.
 Food scraps are then reclaimed as clean water and fertilizer after recycling.

-Compare: The 6 Top Rated Garbage Disposal of 2017
+Compare: The 6 Top Rated Garbage Disposals of 2017

 |Picture||Name||Motor Speed||Product Dimensions||Our Rating|